Danny-Devs/gitlify/README.md

 - Discover contribution opportunities with guided workflows
 - Rate explanations to help improve the collective understanding
 - Build a portfolio of repositories you've mastered
+- Save money by using your own computing power instead of paid API services

 ## Use Cases